Tour available in:

 The spectacular turquoise copper dome of the Temple of Florence shines over the bright clear sky of this city.
 This beautiful 19th century synagogue built in the then most fashionable Moorish style, hosts a Jewish Museum and is the current seat of the local Jewish Community.
 One of the most famous pieces of Jewish-themed art dominates the city – Michelangelo’s David.
 Another Jewish-themed masterpiece can be found on the gilded doors of the Baptistery where ten panels tell the stories of the Tanakh -- the Hebrew Bible.
 On our tour we will focus on the Jewish Heritage of Florence, but will not miss out on the larger picture – the impact of Florence on the world’s cultural and artistic legacy.

-If you would like more information on our Jewish heritage tours in Florence,
+If you would like more information on our Jewish heritage tours in Florence, contact us now:

 If you would like more information on our private Jewish heritage tours in Florence, please fill out the form below - or call us directly under +49 30 61 62 57 61